kullbom/dbflow/Milestones.md

-[x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints [ ] Add a case in test_db to illustrate problem with "is ansi padded" of columns [ ] There is a problem with (comparison of) "is ansi padded" of columns [ ] Add a case in test_db to illustrate problem with XML indexes [ ] There is a problem with XML indexes... see failing test AdventureWorks 2024-2022 - or search for "[XMLPATH_Person_Demographics]"
-[ ] Error handling in commit
+[x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints [x] Add a case in test_db to illustrate problem with "is ansi padded" of columns [x] MSDescription is not part of the generated scripts (and temporary excluded in the schema comparison) [x] All MSDescriptions is not included in generated scripts [x] Error handling in commit
+[x] Add support for disabled triggers
+[x] Add support for disabled indexes
+[x] Add support for disabled check constraints

+## Version 0.2.0(-beta)

-[ ] Add support for disabled triggers
+[ ] Add (experimental) support for cloning/copy data

 ## Make the repo public

 [ ] License-header in all files
-[ ] Generate to temp directory and rename when finished [ ] Go through the schema model and clean it up...
+[ ] Generate to temp directory and rename when finished [x] Go through the schema model and clean it up...
-    [ ] Specifically think through the model of types [ ] Investigate key constraints (read but not used today) [ ] Add interface to find i specific table, view etc. from schema+name or similar [ ] Consider adding concepts
+    [x] Specifically think through the model of types [ ] Investigate key constraints (read but not used today) [x] "LocalTempDatabase" does not match its module (...and make the module private?)
-    [ ] "key" (a tuple of columns?)
-    [ ] "value" (a concrete sql value of a specific type?)
-[x] "LocalTempDatabase" does not match its module (...and make the module private?)
 [ ] Ta bort all svenska... t.ex. i detta dokument

 ## Version 1.0.0

+[ ] Add support for disabled default constraints
+[ ] Add support for disabled keys
+[ ] Add a case in test_db to illustrate problem with XML indexes [ ] There is a problem with XML indexes... see failing test AdventureWorks 2024-2022 - or search for "[XMLPATH_Person_Demographics]"
 [ ] More flexible interface to Connections (a Union like Connection | ConnectionStr | ConnectionFactory... ?)
-[x] Ensure that the db user has suitable privileges before readSchema ( IS_ROLEMEMBER ('db_ddladmin')) [ ] Tester som visar på problem/buggar (eller lösning på problemet):
+[x] Ensure that the db user has suitable privileges before readSchema ( IS_ROLEMEMBER ('db_ddladmin')) [ ] Go through att meta data SELECTs and make sure to pick up everything (primary for the comparision) [ ] Add interface to find i specific table, view etc. from schema+name or similar [ ] Consider adding concepts
+    [ ] "key" (a tuple of columns?)
+    [ ] "value" (a concrete sql value of a specific type?)
+[ ] Tester som visar på problem/buggar (eller lösning på problemet):
     [x] CHECK_CONSTRAINT väl hårdkodad vad gäller "CHECK" etc.
         [x] Täck ordentligt med tester